moead-framework/documentation/docs/html/_sources/documentation.rst.txt

 Parent Selector
 --------------------------------------

+The parent selector is set in the algorithm contructor with the parameter 'parent_selector'.

 The parent selector is the component used to select solutions in the neighborhood before to use genetic operators to generate new offspring.
 The parent selector is an optional parameter of the algorithm, a default operator is used if the parameter is not set.